 - Torrents Possible but Not Great

-- Surfshark Speed Test Thoughts
+- Surfshark Speed Test: Final Thoughts & Conclusions

-Good Privacy and Security
+Surfshark Privacy and Security

 Based in the British Virgin Islands

 BVI doesn’t require companies that operate there to retain such data and as such, Surfshark users can be confident that the company isn’t likely to retain theirs.
 This mirrors the Surfshark no-logs policy.
-Remember, always doubt VPN companies which are based in countries that have laws enforcing data retention.
+Remember, always doubt VPN companies that are based in countries that have laws enforcing data retention.

 Just the Right Protocols

 While there are some VPN providers who seem to delight in offering many different types of protocols, I sometimes find it a little odd.
-Quite a few protocols are not in demand due to some weaknesses or other and ultimately, only a few are regularly chosen.
+Quite a few protocols are not in demand due to some weaknesses or others and ultimately, only a few are regularly chosen.

 Of those, Surfshark has wisely decided to only implement a strategic few.
 These are well-chosen, the two key ones being OpenVPN and IKEv2/IPSec.
-OpenVPN is popular due to it being open source and readily cross-platform compatible, while IKEv2 is fast, but more usually used on mobile networks.
+OpenVPN is popular due to it being open-source and readily cross-platform compatible, while IKEv2 is fast, but more usually used on mobile networks.

 There is only one level of encryption supported by Surfshark; AES-256-GCM.
 This level of encryption is very specific and widely used since it is both efficient and strong.
 The decision to employ this mode of encryption was a good one since it is capable enough to not require users to fiddle with the encryption level and simply run at a full 256-bit rate.

-No Leaks Here
+No DNS or WebRTC Leaks

 There are a fair set of VPN users who get concerned about their IPs leaking and such.
 That’s why DNS and WebRTC leak tests are usually part of our standard repertoire.
 I’m happy to report that Surfshark passes these tests with flying colours and there are no leaks in the boat.

-Surfshark is Unbelievably Fast
+Surfshark is Easily Accessible

-When I first heard of this VPN service provider and read some initial comments about speed I was, to begin with, quite skeptical.
+When I first heard of this VPN service provider and read some initial comments about the speed I was, to begin with, quite skeptical.
 Signing up for and running it turned me into a true believer and I do believe I will stay on as a customer.

-For those who’ve read my VPN reviews, you may know that I often get disappointed with many VPN services simply because I have a relative high-speed line.
+For those who’ve read my VPN reviews, you may know that I often get disappointed with many VPN services simply because I have a relatively high-speed line.
 This usually gets slowed down by a lot via VPN services.

 The theoretical maximum of my line is 500Mbps, but the actual speed usually hovers around between 350 Mbps to 400Mbps;